Darxo/Hardened/README.md

 - **Stab** now costs 3 Action Points (down from 4)
 - **Lunge** now have -10% additional Hitchance (up from -20%)
 - **Sword Thrust** now has -10% additional Hitchance (up from -20%)
+- Throw Pot/Flask skills are no longer considered an attack

 Skill nerfs as a result of the Reach system:
 - **Lightbringer** now has 0% additional Hitchance (down from 10%)